 - decreased appetite,

 Procysbi should be prescribed by a physician experienced in management of nephropathic cystinosis.
 Procysbi capsules should be swallowed whole or after sprinkling on food or in recommended liquids.
-The total daily dose os Procysbi is 1.3 gram/m2/day in two divided doses, every 12 hours.
+The total daily dose of Procysbi is 1.3 gram/m2/day in two divided doses, every 12 hours.
 Procysbi should be taken at least two hours after a meal and at least 30 minutes before eating.
 Drug interactions with Procysbi have not been described, but this does not mean that these may not develop.
 Procysbi has not been studied in pregnant women and should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Breastfeeding is not recommended while taking Procysbi.

 Procysbi (cysteamine bitartrate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.